dwheltzel/dbadmin_packages/README.md

 The files here deploy a set of objects to make SQL deploys re-runnable and provide customized auditing for code elevations (and other uses).

-tables - contains the DDL to create the tables and associated objects packages - contains the soruce for all the packages editioning_view - not used unless EBR is in use deploy_scripts - SQL scripts to deploy the objects and also to rollback (remove them)
+tables - contains the DDL to create the tables and associated objects packages - contains the source for all the packages editioning_view - not used unless EBR is in use deploy_scripts - SQL scripts to deploy the objects and also to rollback (remove them)